Pinafore/ml-hw/learnability/assign.md

 implement algorithms that demonstrate and measure the importance of having hypothesis classes that aren't too powerful.

 *Rademacher*: You'll experimentally verify Rademacher results for various classes of hypotheses.
 This requires two steps: generating hypotheses and evaluating their correlation with random labels.
 The first step is the hardest.
 You'll need to take in a dataset as input and then generate all of the possible hypotheses for that dataset (within a specified hypothesis class).
+Then, you'll implement code that explicitly computes the Rademacher correlation given those hypotheses.

+The two hypothesis classes you'll look at are hyperplanes that pass through the origin and axis aligned rectangles.

+*VC Dimension of a SIN Classifier*: This requires some thought but should be very simple to implement.
+Given a training set of integers, you'll need to perfectly classify the training set with a single parameter sin classifier.

 Implementation
 -